 He finished his drink and was starting to return to his room when he heard his phone ring.
 Going over to pick it up, he didn’t bother checking the caller’s ID and was startled when he heard the rich, collected voice at the other end of the line.
 It was the person he least expected would call him, of all people, so late when they didn't have anything planned.

 -Good evening, Tetsuya.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ScarletASWrite a Review